meyvin/arch-installation-old/README.md

     - Continue with “Next”
     - I also include @home subvolume (which is not selected by default).
 Note that when you restore a snapshot Timeshift will ask you again whether or not to include @home in the restore process.
     - Click “Finish”
-4. “Create” a manual first snapshot & exit Timeshift.
+4. “Create” your first snapshot manually and exit Timeshift.

 ## Encrypted swap without hibernation or suspend-to-disk
 The easy way out if you want to have an encrypted swap partition without all the fancy stuff.